Best Practice

 • Limit number of surface inlets

-• Trash in tile lines may plug system
+• Debris in tile lines may plug system